 Combine your pensions

 To maximise the potential of your pension growth, consider combining your pensions.
 You may have had a workplace pension before you became self-employed or a personal pension that you stopped paying into when you had to be more careful with your finances.
-When you transfer your pensions into a single pension plan, they become much easier to manage and are more cost-effective as you’re only paying fees for one pension.
+When you transfer your pensions into a single pension plan, they become much easier to manage.
+They are more cost-effective too as you’re only paying fees for one pension.
 You can also benefit from the flexibility and choice available with newer pension schemes compared with when you first started paying contributions.
-Not all pensions should be transferred, however, so it’s recommended to check with a qualified financial adviser first as you may lose important benefits otherwise.
+Not all pensions should be transferred, however.
+It’s recommended to check with a qualified financial adviser first as you may lose important benefits otherwise.

 Enjoy financial freedom in your retirement with a self-employed pension

 At Trinity Finance, we work with an independent financial organisation specialising in ethical pensions.
 They can discuss your investment preferences, attitude towards risk and financial goals.
-As well as that, they can give you impartial advice on alternative investment strategies, such as ISAs and bonds, to ensure you choose the best ethical investment solution to meet your needs.
-Simply give us a call on 01322 907 000 or send us an email at firstname.lastname@example.org and one of our mortgage and protection consultants will arrange a no-obligation consultation for you with a qualified financial adviser.
+As well as that, they can give you impartial advice on alternative investment strategies, such as ISAs and bonds.
+This ensures you choose the best ethical investment solution to meet your needs.
+Simply give us a call on 01322 907 000 or send us an email at firstname.lastname@example.org.
+One of our mortgage and protection consultants will arrange a no-obligation consultation for you with a qualified financial adviser.

 Disclaimer: The information written above is intended as a guide to inform, educate and generate discussion.
 It is not to be used in place of specific and personalised advice from a qualified financial adviser.
 Investments can go down as well as up.